310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% bubble Tatsumi %}
 Mm.
 Well, there's a reason for that in the first place.
 Japan itself is a small country, so there is not much need for roads — save for rural areas, which allow wider roads.

-Otherwise, a simple bicycle, or the railway system, born from human stubbornness— or rather, born from hopes and dreams, would suffice.
+Otherwise, a simple bicycle, or the railway system, born from human stubbornness — or rather, born from hopes and dreams, would suffice.
 {% endbubble %}

 {% bubble Mayoi %}